zharkovstas/JsonXml/README.md

 # JsonXml

-A .NET library to convert between XML and JSON depending on nothing but `System.Text.Json`.
+A .NET library for serializing XML to JSON and deserializing it back, depending only on `System.Text.Json`.

-Is meant to be a drop-in replacement for `Newtonsoft.Json.Converters.XmlNodeConverter`.
+This library is designed to be a drop-in replacement for `Newtonsoft.Json.Converters.XmlNodeConverter`.

 ## Usage